 Senior bankers don't give their A Level grades on their CVs.
 Once you're a managing director at J.P.
 Morgan or a partner at Goldman Sachs, who cares what you achieved at A Level?
-Hence, we're told that Michael Sherwood, the co-head of Goldman Sachs in Europe, sat his A Levels prematurely at 16, but we don't know what he scored.
+We know that Michael Sherwood, the former head of Goldman Sachs in Europe, sat his A Levels prematurely at 16, but we don't know what he scored.

-Nor can you get away with very low UCAS points if you want to work in an operations or accounting job in an investment bank.
+Nor can you get away with bad A levels if you want to work in an operations or accounting job in an investment bank.
 In operations, UCAS points are lower, but not low.
 For example, interns working in Goldman Sachs' control division have 320 UCAS points.
 Operations and collateral management interns at J.P.
 Morgan have 360 and 480 UCAS points respectively.

-As we said at the start, there are very occasional exceptions to the A Level rule in banking.
-For example, Joanne Harford, a Goldman partner and global head of technology for the 'Federation' (Goldman's back office functions), didn't do A levels at all, but studied a more vocational BTEC and HND before going on to do a PhD in computer science at University College London.
+There are occasional exceptions to the A Level rule in banking.
+For example, Joanne Hannaford, the EMEA head of technology at Goldman Sachs, didn't do A levels at all, but studied a more vocational BTEC and HND before going on to do a PhD in computer science at University College London.

 Photo by Banter Snaps on Unsplash